gridxdev/BlueGrid/README.md

 You can sort folders using either the Folder Menu or the Context Menu.
 1. Open the Folder menu.
 2. Select Sort.
 Sort again to reverse sorting

+#### 2.1.6 Filter Folders
+You can filter folders using either the Folder Menu or the Context Menu.
+1. Open the Folder menu.
+2. Select Filter.
+3. In the Filter dialog, enter the criteria to filter folders.
+4. Click OK to apply the filter.

 ##### Notes
 Select Sort.
 Sort again to reverse sorting